Clever-ISA/Clever-ISA/specs/Floating-Point.md

 - PF, if paging is disable, and the target address is an out of range physical address
 - PROT, if the target address is out of range for the PTL mode.
 - PF, if a memory operand accesses an unavailable virtual memory address
-- PROT, if quiet floating-point errors are not enabled, cr0.FPEXCEPT=0, and an exception would otherwise raise FPE.
+- PROT, if any operation results in an unmasked floating point exception and cr0.FPEXCEPT is clear
-- FPE, if quiet floating point errors are not enabled, and any operation causes an IEEE 754 error
-- FPE, if quiet floating point errors are not enable, and an operand is an sNaN.
+- FPE, if any operation results in an unmasked floating point exception, and cr0.FPEXCEPT is set

+Floating Point Exceptions:
+- INVALID: If an operand to an instruction is outside of it's domain
+- OVERFLOW: If an operation produces a value that is too large for the destination format
+- UNDERFLOW: If an operation produces a value that is too small for the destination format
+- INEXACT: If an operation with a rational result produces a value that cannot be exactly represented in the destiniation format.
+- INEXACT: If the operation is performed with greater precision

-Flags: If `f` is not set in `h`, `M` and `Z` are set according to the result.
-Opcodes 0x11e and 0x124, `C` and `V` are also set according to the result.
+Flags: If `f` is not set in `h`, `N`, `Z`, and `P` are set according to the result.
+Opcodes 0x11e and 0x124, `V` is also set according to the result.

 Instructions:
 - 0x100 (exp): Computes exp(x) of the operand, and stores the result in the operand.